 Taking this approach one step further, we also made it simple to build out teams in Hivot by enabling users to add peers/colleagues directly to projects and sub-projects.
 Multiple platforms enable this at a basic level, but a one-of-a-kind thing about Hivot’s feature set is that it empowers users to do so directly from message threads.
 This saves yet more time by eliminating the need to go back into a project management pane to create, assign, and track tasks.
 Rather, authorized users can do this directly from their messages, allowing them to involve relevant colleagues in must-do tasks and then freeing them up to get back to what they do best.

-With Hivot, entire teams and subteams can get started with real-time, consolidated communication right away.
+With Hivot, entire teams and subteams can get started with real-time, consolidated, single-pane communication right away.
 Now those fragmented communication apps we’ve been struggling with for years can become obsolete.
-Replaced by a single pane of glass view that allows workers to retrieve current and complete comms at the precise moment it’s needed, and to take the relevant action to keep projects moving smoothly.
+Replaced by a single-pane communication model that allows workers to retrieve current and complete comms at the precise moment it’s needed, and to take the relevant action to keep projects moving smoothly.